TheTastyHanuta/ML-4-B/README.md

 - Run the Python scripts in the `src/ml_models` folder to train the models
 - Run the Streamlit app in the `src/streamlit` folder to visualize the predictions
 - Use the `data` folder to store your own data or keep ours
+- Adjust the timestamp in the `scraping.js` file to collect new weather data (don't forget to add your API key)
-- Run the `src/init.py` file to transform the data and train all models
+- Run the `src/init.py` file to transform the bahn/weather data and train all models

 ### How is this document structured